deng113jie/cis-springcamp-2016/README.md

-The syntex of Scala is not that complicated:
+The syntax of Scala is not that complicated:

 http://www.scala-lang.org/documentation/getting-started.html